-C. Ventilator Allocation Sign-Back Agreement for Requesting Hospitals
+B. Ventilator Allocation Sign-Back Agreement for Requesting Hospitals

-Once the request for a provincial ventilator has been approved, CritiCall will fax/email the Ventilator Allocation Sign-Back Agreement for Requesting Hospitals (Form One) to the Requesting Hospital.
-The Requesting Hospital is then required to complete, sign and fax/email the agreement to CritiCall and the Host Hospital prior to release of a ventilator from the provincial stockpile.
+Once the request for a provincial ventilator has been approved, CritiCall Ontario will fax/email the Ventilator Allocation Sign-Back Agreement for Requesting Hospitals (Requesting Hospitals (Requesting Hospitals) to the Requesting Hospital.
+The Requesting Hospital is then required to complete, sign and fax/email the agreement to CritiCall Ontario and the Host Hospital prior to release of a ventilator from the provincial stockpile.
 Both the Host and the Requesting Hospitals are responsible for ensuring that the Ministry Ventilator Usage Criteria and Terms and Conditions are met (attached with the Sign-Back Agreement).
-Figure 2 below summarizes the algorithm that should be used to initiate the ventilator request process.
+Figure 2 summarizes the algorithm that should be used to initiate the ventilator request process.